 Defining policies

-This report is about leave entitlements, mainly for workers with dependent children.
+The International Review is about leave entitlements, mainly for workers with dependent children.
 As the review shows, working parents today in more affluent countries are often entitled to a range of different types of leave, the most common being:

 a.
 Maternity leave